Washington, D.C. (PRWEB) April 22, 2009

 For the full text of the white paper, click here.

 About Weiss Research

-Weiss Research, Inc., a subsidiary of industry-leading Weiss Group is one of the largest, most reputable sources of global investment information.
+Weiss Research, Inc., based in Jupiter, Florida, is a subsidiary of industry-leading Weiss Group, one of the largest, most reputable sources of global investment information.
 Martin D. Weiss, Ph.D., along with Weiss analyst Mike Larson, are the only analysts in the U.S. who have specifically named nearly all of the major institutions that have suffered a financial failure in this crisis, whether in the form of a forced buyout, a government bailout or outright bankruptcy.
 Moreover, Weiss' failure warnings were issued without ambiguity and with months of advance lead time, giving the public ample time to escape the dangers.